An approximate Riemann solver approach in Physics-Informed Neural Networks for hyperbolic conservation laws: Hyperbolic conservation laws

 Although simple, this idea elegantly incorporates information from jump conditions, enabling the neural network to capture shock formation more accurately.
 However, we identified two main limitations in their methodology: (1) the eigenvalue associated with the formation of the shock was replaced by the exact numerical value of the corresponding shock speed\footnote{An exception is made for the Burgers equation, where the shock speed is calculated based on the left and right states of the velocity.}, which is not known a priori and is problem dependent; and (2) the selection of the eigenvalue to be modified was itself not determined in advance.

 To address these two limitations, we propose adding two extra steps before modifying the Jacobian matrix: \begin{enumerate} \item First, at the points where a shock is detected, we compute the shock speeds associated with all eigenvalues that could give rise to a shock.
-For example, in the case of the Euler equations, we calculate the shock speeds $s_-$ and $s_+$ corresponding to the eigenvalues $\lambda_-$ and $\lambda_+$, respectively, using formulas \eqref{eq:s1_euler} and \eqref{eq:s3_euler}. \item We apply the Lax entropy conditions \eqref{eq:lax_entropy} to determine which eigenvalue should be modified in \eqref{eq:tilde_lambda}. \end{enumerate}
+For example, in the case of the Euler equations, we calculate the shock speeds $s_-$ and $s_+$ corresponding to the eigenvalues $\lambda_-$ and $\lambda_+$, respectively, using formulas \eqref{eq:s1_euler} and \eqref{eq:s3_euler}.
+We remark that while $\lambda_i$ depends solely on the function values predicted by the PINN at the point $\boldsymbol{x}_s$, computing the wave speeds $s_i$ requires information from neighboring points on both sides of a given shock point $\boldsymbol{x}_s$.
+Hence, to compute the wave speeds $s_1$ and $s_3$ at $\boldsymbol{x}_s = (t_s, x_s)$, the left state $(\rho_L, u_L, p_L)$ and the right state $(\rho_R, u_R, p_R)$ are defined by evaluating the neural network at the neighboring points $(t_s, x_s - \Delta x)$ and $(t_s, x_s + \Delta x)$, respectively, where $\Delta x$ is a hyperparameter. \item We apply the Lax entropy conditions \eqref{eq:lax_entropy} to determine which eigenvalue should be modified in \eqref{eq:tilde_lambda}. \end{enumerate}

 It is worth noting that, although the previous discussion focused on a single shock wave, the approach naturally extends to scenarios involving multiple shock waves by substituting each eigenvalue associated with a shock with its corresponding shock velocity.
 The whole process, including the extra steps mentioned before, is done at each step of the training process of the PINN.
 Notably, outside shock regions, the eigenvalues are unaltered, leaving the Jacobian matrix unchanged.
 The resulting algorithm (particularized for the Euler equations for illustration purposes) is described below in Algorithm \ref{alg:LLPINNs}.